OFS/ofs.github.io/docs/hw/n6001/user_guides/ug_qs_ofs_n6001/ug_qs_ofs_n6001.md

 *Note: A deeper dive on available SW APIs and programming model is available in the [Software Reference Manual: Intel® Open FPGA Stack](../../reference_manual/ofs_sw/mnl_sw_ofs.md) and on [kernel.org](https://docs.kernel.org/fpga/dfl.html?highlight=fpga).

-## **3.0 OFS DFL Kernel Drivers**
+## 3.0 OFS DFL Kernel Drivers

 OFS DFL driver software provides the bottom-most API to FPGA platforms.
 Libraries such as OPAE and frameworks like DPDK are consumers of the APIs provided by OFS.
 Applications may be built on top of these frameworks and libraries.
 The OFS software does not cover any out-of-band management interfaces.
 OFS driver software is designed to be extendable, flexible, and provide for bare-metal and virtualized functionality.
-An in depth look at the various aspects of the driver architecture such as the API, an explanation of the DFL framework, and instructions on how to port DFL driver patches to other kernel distributions can be found on the [DFL Wiki](https://github.com/OPAE/linux-dfl/wiki)(https://github.com/OPAE/linux-dfl/wiki) page.
+An in depth look at the various aspects of the driver architecture such as the API, an explanation of the DFL framework, and instructions on how to port DFL driver patches to other kernel distributions can be found on https://github.com/OPAE/linux-dfl/wiki.

 An in-depth review of the Linux device driver architecture can be found on [opae.github.io](https://opae.github.io/latest/docs/drv_arch/drv_arch.html).

-### **3.1 OFS DFL Kernel Driver Environment Setup**
+### 3.1 OFS DFL Kernel Driver Environment Setup

 All OFS DFL kernel driver code resides in the [Linux DFL](https://github.com/OPAE/linux-dfl) GitHub repository.
 This repository is open source and should not require any permissions to access.
 It includes a snapshot of the Linux kernel with the OFS driver included in /drivers/fpga/*.
 Downloading, configuration, and compilation will be discussed in this section.
 The only operating systems supported out of the box by the Linux DFL kernel drivers is RHEL 8.6.